tarwn/lessthandot-hugo/blogs/content/posts/2010-06-02-programatically-create-a-sharepoint-cale.md

 http://nis/\_vti\_bin/lists.asmx

-NOTE: You'll need to replace the “nis” section with the path to your own Sharepoint website.
+NOTE: You'll need to replace the "nis" section with the path to your own Sharepoint website.

 The following screen will then be presented displaying the list of available methods: